mattfoster/hackerific.net/content/post/2016-01-24-Simple-Weather-Graphs.md

 - graphs
 - d3
 - visualisation
-date: 2016-01-23
+date: 2016-01-24
 title: Simple Weather Graphs
 ---

-In the beginning on 2013 I bought myself a Maplin USB Weather Station.
-Like lots of things in Maplin, it's produced by an OEM and then rebranded, and in this case it unit is a [Fine Offset WH1081](http://www.foshk.com/weather_professional/wh1081.htm), and it consists of a pole which is stuck in the garden, and a 'touch screen' display and wireless reader.
+In the beginning of 2013 I bought myself a Maplin USB Weather Station.
+Like lots of things in Maplin, it's produced by an OEM and then rebranded, and in this case the unit is a [Fine Offset WH1081](http://www.foshk.com/weather_professional/wh1081.htm), it consists of a pole which is stuck in the garden, and a 'touch screen' display and wireless reader.

 My original plan was to work out how to sniff the wireless signals from the external unit and directly read the data, but despite playing about with